-Our annual ciWeek (Celebrate!
-Innovation Week) gives students and the community opportunities to interact with people (some famous, all inspired) who have dreamed, created, and accomplished.
-During this thought-provoking and interactive week, students listen, absorb, and engage without the stress of the regular class routine.
+Our annual ciLive!
+(Celebrate!
+Innovation Live) gives students and the community opportunities to interact with people (some famous, all inspired) who have dreamed, created, and accomplished.
+During this thought-provoking and interactive event, students listen, absorb, and engage without the stress of the regular class routine.
 Generous sponsors make the event free and open to the public.

-Ever since DMACC West Campus was established in 2001, fostering student creativity and innovation has remained the goal of all programs and courses. ciWeek is the thriving, inspiring, embodiment of this goal.
+Ever since DMACC West Campus was established in 2001, fostering student creativity and innovation has remained the goal of all programs and courses. ciLive! is the thriving, inspiring, embodiment of this goal.

-If you’re interested in a sponsoring this incredible event, email DMACC West Provost, Dr. Anthony Paustian, at
+If you’re interested in sponsoring this incredible event, email DMACC West Provost, Dr. Anthony Paustian, at

-A ciWeek zombie hands out a promotional flyer for ciWeek 2016.
+A ciLive zombie hands out a promotional flyer for ciLive!
+2016.

-The first ciWeek was held March 1 through 5, 2010 and featured keynote speaker Captain Alan Bean, Apollo 12 & Skylab 3 astronaut and the fourth man to walk on the moon.
+The first ciLive! was held March 1 through 5, 2010 and featured keynote speaker Captain Alan Bean, Apollo 12 & Skylab 3 astronaut and the fourth man to walk on the moon.
 Working with a limited budget those first few years, Paustian still managed to bring nationally known speakers, including Steve Wozniak in 2012, to headline the annual event.
-Today each ciWeek hosts multiple keynote speakers and four featured speakers, all presented free of charge to the public. ciWeek has grown rapidly from its humble beginnings in 2010 to an even that attracted more than 7,100 people in attendance and watching via HD simulcast in 2016.
+Today each ciLive! hosts multiple keynote speakers and four featured speakers, all presented free of charge to the public. ciLive! has grown rapidly from its humble beginnings in 2010 to an event that attracted more than 7,100 people in attendance and watching via HD simulcast in 2016.